|The use of music as a therapeutic tool is well documented.

 Music helps to connect people with memories, usually of good times, of socialisation and fun and even when that connection isn’t made, simply the sound and rhythm of good quality music allows the person to become more animated, enabling them to interact, mobilise, exercise and be entertained.

 The Kiddleydivey music for dementia programmes, provide good quality music and songs that encourage interaction, mobility and socialisation.
-Every session has been developed by a professional musician and doctor of musicology.
+Every session has been developed by a professional musician.
 The sessions are themed and involve a number of different props and visual aids to stimulate interest and enjoyment along with percussion instruments and bass drums to encourage interaction, involvement and self-expression.